 This tutorial will walk you through the process of creating a variant of Pachisi with in Tabletop Playground.
 When creating a new game, we first have to think about what kind of objects are used when playing the game.
 Pachisi involves a game board and some game pieces for each player.
 Traditionally, players use sea shells for randomness, but we’ll just stick to dice here for simplicity.
 You can download a zip file containing the image and model used in this tutorial here.

 First, we’ll create the game board.
 We need an image of the board, so unzip the tutorial archive.
 Now start the Editor and create a new package.
 In your new package, create a new object template and choose Board.
-A dialog will pop up that asks you to select an image.
-Click on the button and choose the image from the archive, then press Ok.
+You will be asked to select an image.
+Click on the button and choose the image from the archive, then press Create.
 You will now see your new board in the object template editor.

 You already have a Pachisi board now, but you can add some snap points to make playing the game more convenient.
 In the header of the snap point pane on the right, there are different ways to create snap points.
 By clicking +, you can create a single new snap point and then edit its properties below.
 By clicking on the arrow button, you can activate placing snap points by clicking on the board with your mouse.
 Or you can add a whole grid of snap points at once by clicking the grid button.
 Try adding snap points to each field on the board!